We open for applications as of October 2021 and the application deadlines are as follows:

 After we have assessed your application and decided to select you for the programme, the process of completing your admission and enrolment starts.
 Besides sending the original copies of your documents there are several other matters to consider during this process.
 For more information about finalising your admission and enrolment visit the pages for admitted students.

-Please note: you must send a copy of the documents in the original language along with the translation.
+An official translation is normally done by a registered sworn translator normally associated with a notary.
+Alternatively, an institution issuing the respective document may be rightful to issue official translations.
+Please note that you must send a copy of the documents in the original language along with the translation.

 You may submit the proof of English proficiency later, but until then your application will be viewed as "incomplete" and will not be assessed.
 Please mind that it can take up to a month to receive the results of most English language exams.
 We therefore strongly advise to schedule the exam well in advance of the application deadlines.
 You can submit the missing proof of language proficiency no later than the application deadline.